Banner

 • Generate tags

-15. Add disk through console
+15. Add a disk through the console

 • Permit RDP traffic using the NSG rules